- Whatâs Aura Frames?

 Some of the key contributors to successfully delivering reliable Postgres:

-1. Having an extensive test suite running tests continuously (CI) helping catch regressions as code was refactored, along with PR reviews from seasoned team members
+- Having an extensive test suite running tests continuously (CI) catching regressions as code was refactored, along with PR reviews from long-tenured team members (invaluable)!

-2. As refactorings happened in large batches, slicing out a smaller chunks as smaller PRs for easier review, and less risk as releases
+- As refactorings happened in large batches, slicing out smaller chunks as smaller PRs for easier review, and less risk as releases.

-3. Using a canary release process for widespread changes, released to a single instances vs. the whole fleet, helped to validate correctness for issues that were hard to verify outside of the production environment
+- Using a canary release process for widespread changes, released to a single instance vs. the whole fleet, helped to validate correctness for issues that were hard to verify outside of the production environment.

-4. Having an extensive pre-production load testing capability to validate the accumulated changes under high load, across most of the API surface area of the platform, drilling into performance regressions identified in load testing
+- Having an extensive pre-production load testing capability to validate the accumulated changes under high load, across most of the API surface area of the platform, drilling into identified performance regressions.

-5. Having a large AWS infrastructure budget 😅 to work with and strategic spending, in order to over-provision instance sizes and IOPS temporarily to gain more reliability, thanks in part to being a profitable company!
+- Having a large AWS infrastructure budget đ to work with and strategic spending, in order to over-provision instance sizes and IOPS temporarily to gain more reliability, thanks in part to being a profitable company!

-6. Having comprehensive CloudWatch metrics, dashboards, web, and Postgres logs for analysis (AWS Athena), time-series metrics galore (formerly StatHat), and best-in-class Postgres observability (PgAnalyze), to empower backend engineers with data access layer visibility
+- Having comprehensive CloudWatch metrics, dashboards, web, and Postgres logs for analysis (AWS Athena), time-series metrics galore (formerly StatHat), and best-in-class Postgres observability (PgAnalyze), to empower backend engineers with data access layer visibility.

-7. Having experienced, long-tenured colleagues to guide and review changes, focusing on high leverage opportunities, while generously sharing their knowledge.
+- Experienced, long-tenured colleagues helping guide changes, focusing on high leverage opportunities, while generously sharing their knowledge and experience.

 Thank You and Looking Forward

-While the biggest payoff was seeing that Postgres operated reliably through the peak traffic holiday season, it was also rewarding to work with great engineers currently on staff and benefit from all the accumulated scalability engineering practices injected into the codebase over many years.
+While the biggest payoff was seeing Postgres operate reliably through peak holiday traffic, it was equally rewarding to work with great engineers, be well supported by leadership, and benefit from the accumulated scalability engineering practices injected into the codebase.
+A special thank you to Josh, Ronnie, and EJ.

 Thanks for reading!